Zagga Fund Update – For the Quarter ended 30 September 2025

 We are also monitoring developments around ASIC’s proposed regulation of the private credit sector and, as always, will take all necessary steps to ensure compliance, as we have done since inception, once any changes are formalised.

-As we look ahead, Zagga remains focussed on maintaining disciplined credit standards, protecting investor outcomes, and identifying opportunities that continue to deliver reliable income returns with capital preservation at it’s core.
+As we look ahead, Zagga remains focussed on maintaining disciplined credit standards, protecting investor outcomes, and identifying opportunities that continue to deliver reliable income returns with capital preservation at its core.
 We thank our investors for their continued confidence and support.